iTchTheRightSpot/session-authentication/README.md

 This project should explain using Spring Security to explain/implement role based authentication and authorization.
 I would be implementing the logic of a user attempts to sign in, if the credentials match details in store in the database (MySQL), a session is created and added to the SecurityContextHolder.
-Each user will have a max session of 1 meaning user can't be signed in on multiple browsers at once.
+Each user will have a max session of 1 meaning user can't be signed in on multiple browsers at once (subject to change based on developers needs).

 To explain further, I created to separate MySQL databases.
 A primary database (called Dummy) to handle the applications needs and a session database (called SessION) to handles sessions when created.
 The session management policy is